bergesinstitute/graf-method/book-1-unit-1.md

 > versus *usted es* (formal).
 However, for the plural version (“you all”) this differentiation
 > only happens in Spain: *vosotros sois* (informal) versus *ustedes son* (formal).
 > In the rest of the world, for “you all,” people always use the formal versión *ustedes son*.
-> Since the majority of the countries don't use *vosotros*, we can choose to skip it when we learn verb conjugations.
+> Since the majority of the Spanish-speaking countries don't use *vosotros*, we can
+> choose to skip it when we learn verb conjugations.

 ## Ser: We use it for permanent attributes and professions.